HiroshiOkada/simfin-tools-cli/README.md

   - Sign up at [SimFin](https://simfin.com/)
   - Get your API key from your account settings
 - `SIMFIN_DATA`: Path to the directory where SimFin data is stored (optional, defaults to `simfin_data`)
+- `SIMFIN_OUTPUT_DIR`: Path to the directory where the output files (csv, md) will be stored (optional, defaults to current directory)

 ### Price Data
 Retrieve all available daily price data using the new subcommand: